 The best game for the Galaxy Note 9 can be subjective and you can have a different opinion than me.
 Fortnite is the best ongoing multiplayer game of 2018.
 It was released exclusively in partnership with Samsung smartphones and plays really well on Note 9.
 If you don’t play multiplayer games check out our list of best games for Galaxy Note 9.

 Read: 15 Best Games for Galaxy Note 9

 13. Adobe Scan

 The Galaxy Note 9 camera isn’t meant just for exceptional photos, you can use it as a document scanner as well.
-Adobe Scan is a document scanning app which creates a PDF document of scanned pages.
-The features include auto page detect, auto snapshot, auto brightness etc. This makes the document scanning process autonomous and quick.
+Adobe Scan is a document scanning app that creates a PDF document of scanned pages.
+The features include auto page detect, auto snapshot, auto-brightness, etc. This makes the document scanning process autonomous and quick.
 You can sign your PDFs with the S-Pen in the Acrobat Reader.

 Install Adobe Scan

-Which are the Best Apps for Galaxy Note 9?
+Which are the Best Apps for Galaxy Note?

 These were some of the best apps that you can use on your Galaxy Note 9.
 Reachability cursor is a no-brainer when you want to use this phone with one hand, Sketchbook and Squid take advantage of the S-Pen to offer sketching and doodling.
 Note Buddy and Sound Assistant take advantage of the hardware buttons and jack to offer customization.
 Snapseed and Adobe Scan use the advanced camera to capture the most details.
 Tell us which app do you like the best on your Galaxy Note 9 in the comments below.